What is the High Potential program?

-The only cost in the High Potential Program is if you are selected to participate in the Summer Bridge program.
+The only cost in the High Potential Program is if you are selected to participate in SAILS.
 The nominal fee is $300.00.
-Should you require additional support to meet this need, please contact the HP program Director.
-This fee is added to your fall semester tuition bill and is due prior to the start of the fall semester.
+Should you require additional support to meet this need, please contact the HP program Director, Tarik Scott, [email protected].
+This fee is added to your Fall semester tuition bill and is due prior to the start of the Fall semester.

-Do I have to attend the two-week Summer Bridge if I am in the High Potential program?
+Do I have to attend the two-week Summer Academic Institute for Leaders and Scholars (SAILS) if I am in the High Potential program?

-As a first-generation college student, you are eligible to participate in the Summer Bridge program or the HP First Year Advising Cohort (FYAC).
-If you apply and are selected to participate in the Summer Bridge program, you will be required to attend the Summer Bridge session from July 25, 2014 (9:00am) – August 8, 2014 (3:00 pm).
-If you are not selected to be in the Summer Bridge program, you may start the program in the Fall HP FYAC (First Year Advising Cohort) program, which begins the first week of the fall semester.
+As a first-generation college student, you are eligible to participate in SAILS and/or the HP FYAC.
+If you apply and are selected to participate in SAILS, you will be required to attend SAILS from July 28, 2016 (2:00 pm) – August 12, 2016 (3:00 pm).
+If you are not selected to participate in SAILS, you may start the program in the Fall HP FYAC, which begins the first week of the fall semester.

-What will I do during the two-week Summer Bridge?
+What will I do during the two-weeks of SAILS?

 HP students will participate in college-level courses in English, Math and Seminar, taught by Saint Mary’s faculty.
 Students will also attend a series of workshops tailored to meet the needs of first-generation students as they transition from high school into college.
 You will meet with HP program staff to outline your academic and personal goals.
-All of your classes and workshops contribute to the .50 credits you will earn during Summer Bridge.
-HP students live in a campus dorm and have the opportunity to adjust to college life within an academically challenging, yet supportive environment.
+All of your classes and workshops contribute to the .50 credits you will earn during SAILS.
+HP students live in a campus residence hall and have the opportunity to adjust to college life within an academically challenging, yet supportive environment.
 Here is a sample schedule.

 HP students who live out of the general Bay Area are provided the option to move into their housing assignment for the school year.
 There is no HP programming during this time.
 Advanced notification must be requested.